USDA-ARS-GBRU/GuideMaker/README.rst

 - ``pybedtools``

-- ``NMSLIB``
+- ``NMSLib``

 - ``Biopython``

+- ``Pandas``

 Usage
 ---------
+GuideMaker: globally design guide RNAs for any CRISPR-Cas system in any genome

+optional arguments:
--h, --help		Show this help message and exit.
+  -h, --help            show this help message and exit --genbank GENBANK [GENBANK ...], -i GENBANK [GENBANK ...]
--i, --gbkfile		A ``.GBk``, ``.GB`` file or files.
-Supports single or multiple genome files with single or multiple chromosomes.
-Required.
+                        One or more genbank .gbk or gzipped .gbk files for a single genome
+  --pamseq PAMSEQ, -p PAMSEQ
--p, --pamseq		A short PAM motif to search for, may be use IUPAC ambiguous alphabet.
-Required.
+                        A short PAM motif to search for, it may use IUPAC ambiguous alphabet
+  --outfile OUTFILE, -o OUTFILE
+                        The table of PAM sites and data --pam_orientation {5prime,3prime}, -r {5prime,3prime}
+                        PAM position relative to target: 5prime:
+                        [PAM][target], 3prime: [target][PAM].
+For example,
+                        Cas9 is 3prime
+  --guidelength [10-27], -l [10-27]
--l, --targetlength	Length of the target sequence.
-Default is 22.
+                        Length of the guide sequence --strand {forward,reverse,both}, -s {forward,reverse,both}
--s, --strand		Strand of DNA to search for PAM motif.
-Default is forward.
-Options: {forward, reverse}.
+                        Strand of DNA to search
---lcp			Length of conserved sequence close to PAM motif.
-Default is 12.
+  --lcp [0-27]          Length of the guide closest to the PAM required to be
---eds			UnexceptedLevenshtein edit distance on the distal portion of target sequence from PAM motif.
-Options: {0, 1, 2, 3, 4, 5}.
-Default is 2.
--o, --outfile		The table of pam sites and data.
-Required.
+                        unique
+  --dist [1-5]          Minimum hamming distance from any other potential
+                        guide
+  --before [1-500]      keep guides this far in front of a feature --into [1-500]        keep guides this far inside (past the start site)of a
+                        feature
+  --knum [2-20]         how many sequences similar to the guide to report --threads THREADS     The number of cpu threads to use --log LOG             Log file
---tempdir		Specify the temp file directory.
-Default is None.
+  --tempdir TEMPDIR     The temp file directory
---keeptemp		Should intermediate files be kept?
-Default is false.
---log			Log file.Default is predictPAM.log.
+  -V, --version         show program's version number and exit

 Examples
 ---------

-``Use case:`` Retrieving target sequence for a given PAM motif in the forward strand, where length of target sequence is 25 base pair.
+``Use case:`` Retrieving target sequence for a given PAM motif in the forward and reverse strands, where length of guide sequence is 20 base pair.
-12 base pair close to PAM motif is conserved ,i.e. unique.
-Remaining sequence at the distal end to PAM motif has leven distance of more than 2.
+12 base pair close to PAM motif is conserved ,i.e. unique and the full sequence has a hamming distance of more than 2.
-Here the number of used threads is 2, and we want to keep the temporary directory.
+Here the number of used threads is 2
-Return a table of pam sites and associated data, at the current folder.
+Return a table of pam sites and associated data, at in current folder.

 .. code-block:: bash

-    predictPAM -i sample.gbk -p ATCGAT --targetlength 25 --strand forward \
+    guidemaker -i sample.gbk -p NGG --targetlength 20 --strand both \
-    --lcp 12 --eds 2 --outfile out.txt \
+    --lcp 10 --dist 2 --outfile out.txt \
-    --log logfile.txt --keeptemp --threads 2
+    --log logfile.txt --threads 2

 License information
 --------------------

+CC0 1.0 Universal (CC0 1.0) Public Domain Dedication